vpand/icpp/README.md

 # build all the icpp components
 cmake --build . -- icpp icppcli imod iopad icpp-gadget icpp-server -j8
 ```

+## Issue
+If you encounter any problems when using icpp, before opening an issue, please check the [Bug Report](https://github.com/vpand/icpp/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) template, and provide as many details as you can.
+Only if we can reproduce the problem, we can then solve it.

 ## Contact
 You can visit [vpand.com](https://vpand.com/) for more information on **VM, VMProtect, Clang/LLVM and Reverse Engineering** products.